Optimal Dose

 Affinity Map

-To arrange a large amount of data, sort it, and group it based on their genuine relationship, I used the Affinity map.
-I connected and synthesized them in groups to determine users' needs and pains and thoughts about gains.
+To arrange a large amount of data, sort it, and group it based on its genuine relationship, I used the Affinity map.
+I connected and synthesized them in groups to determine users' needs and pains, and thoughts about gains.

 Affinity Map